dennisseidel/dennisseidel.github.io/docs/frontend/adr/0001-use-ant-design-as-a-ui-framework.md

----
-id: adr12
-title: 12.
-Use Ant Design as a UI framework
+# 1. Use Ant Design as a UI framework
----

 * Status: accepted
 * Date: 2019-01-09